Legal Implications of Reviewing Employees’ E-Mail

 Recent case rules in favor of employer, but not all courts may agree.

 Background.
-A growing number of churches have installed computer systems that permit employees to communicate with one another by means of electronic mail.
 What happens when a church official or supervisor accesses an employee’s e-mail without permission?
 Can the church be sued?

 A recent ruling.
 A federal court in Pennsylvania addressed this question in a recent decision.
 A secular employer maintained an electronic mail communication system in order to promote internal communications between its employees.
 The employer repeatedly assured its employees that all e-mail communications would remain confidential and privileged.
 It further assured its employees that e-mail communications could not be intercepted and used against any employee as grounds for termination or reprimand.